Zren/zren.github.io/_posts/2018-09-26-kdesrc-build-in-kde-neon.markdown

 ![](https://i.imgur.com/rTk5fRJ.png)

 So I formatted the swap and turned it on.
-Maybe it requires less RAM if you only build with 1 cpu core.
+Maybe it requires more RAM than normal if you build with 2 cpu cores.

 ![](https://i.imgur.com/7DRoXDQ.png)
 ![](https://i.imgur.com/bI1n7vQ.png)